theodi/chef-serverdensity/README.md

 ### Optional API Config

+If you don't set `agent_key` then set these parameters and new servers will be automatically created in your account.

 *If your account URL ends in .com you are using v1*

-Use this if you're still on Server Density v1 and wish to use the API to create nodes (rather than auto-copy templates):

  * `node['serverdensity']['username']`
    Username for authenticating with the v1 API (if `agent_key` isn't set)